John Laurie: TV and film

 In 1954, Laurie joined the Edinburgh Gateway Company to play the leading role in Robert Kemp's The Laird o' Grippy, a translation into Scots of Molière's L'avare.

 Laurie's role as Private Frazer, the gaunt-faced, intense, pessimistic undertaker, and British Home Guard soldier in the sitcom Dad's Army (1968–1977) remains his best known TV role.
-Dad’s Army co-star Frank Williams noted in his autobiography that Laurie had ‘a sort of love-hate relationship with the show’, as despite earning him a lot a money he felt that a sitcom was beneath him.
-Laurie had also gained a reputation on set for being somewhat of a pessimist; Graham McCann said in his book Dad’s Army: The Story of a Very British Comedy, said: “John Laurie was cantankerous, he was rather mischievous, he was someone who enjoyed playing a kind of a professional pessimist.”
+Dad's Army co-star Frank Williams noted in his autobiography that Laurie had ‘a sort of love-hate relationship with the show’, as despite earning him a lot a money he felt that a sitcom was beneath him.
+Said Graham McCann in his book Dad's Army: The Story of a Very British Comedy: "John Laurie was cantankerous, he was rather mischievous, he was someone who enjoyed playing a kind of a professional pessimist."
 He featured in many British series of the 1950s, 1960s, and 1970s including Tales of Mystery, Doctor Finlay's Casebook, and The Avengers.

 Laurie starred as Mad Peter in the Hammer film The Reptile (1966), and later appeared in The Abominable Dr. Phibes (1971), the Disney film One of Our Dinosaurs is Missing (1975), and The Prisoner of Zenda (1979).
-One of his last appearances was in Return to the Edge of the World (1978), in which Michael Powell revisited his film of forty years before.
+One of his last appearances was in Return to the Edge of the World (1978), in which Michael Powell revisited his film of forty years earlier.
 Laurie's final work was in the BBC Radio 2 comedy series Tony's (1979) along with Victor Spinetti and Deborah Watling.

 Personal life

-Laurie was married twice; his first wife, Florence May Saunders, whom he had met at the Old Vic, died from meningitis in 1926.
+Laurie was married twice, first to Florence May Saunders, whom he met while at the Old Vic; she died from meningitis in 1926.
 His second wife was Oonah Veronica Todd-Naylor, who survived him.
 Together they had a daughter, Veronica (1939–2022).

 Death

-Laurie died aged 83 from emphysema in the Chalfont and Gerrards Cross Hospital, Chalfont St Peter, Buckinghamshire..
+Laurie died in 1980, aged 83, from emphysema in the Chalfont and Gerrards Cross Hospital, Chalfont St Peter, Buckinghamshire.
+His body was cremated and his ashes were scattered in the English Channel.
 His widow Oonah (1901–1990) died ten years later.
-His body was cremated and his ashes were scattered at sea.